top of page

 Final Thought

-When you’re asked to follow a reference, you’re not replacing your language, you’re helping teach AI how to begin understanding it.
+When you’re asked to follow a reference, you’re not replacing your language—you’re helping teach AI where to begin.

 One sign today.
 Many signs tomorrow.